 CAS-One technology spans multiple care areas and disciplines.
 As well as offering planning and navigation solutions for percutaneous, laparoscopic and open surgery procedures, it is CE-marked for use with lesions impacting several organs, such as liver, lung, kidney, pancreas and bones.
 This multimodality, multidisciplinary approach means that the hospital will have one trusted partner for a number of care areas, driving organisational efficiency.

 Surgeons challenge the Status Quo.
 Every day.
 Trying to make the impossible possible.
-So do we.
-CAScination’s navigation technology is designed to assist surgeons in that everyday challenge.
+So do we at CAScination.
+That’s why we have developed navigation technology that is designed to assist surgeons in that everyday challenge.

 CAS-One planning and navigation technology sets the standard in image-guided interventional and surgical treatments for the liver, and is poised to become the standard-of-care.

-CAS-One offers you the oppertunity to leave hospital one day after surgery to get well in a familiar environment and to restart life without any surgical wounds.
+CAS-One offers patients the oppertunity to leave hospital one day after surgery and recover in a familiar environment - a restart into life without any surgical wounds.

 At CAScination we are always looking forward to hearing from you.
 If you have any questions, comments, suggestions for us please send them using the form below.